peteroupc/peteroupc.github.io/exporand.md

 In this document, a _partially-sampled random number_ (PSRN) is a data structure that allows a random number that exactly follows a continuous distribution to be sampled digit by digit, with arbitrary precision, and without floating-point arithmetic (see "Properties" later in this section).
 Informally, they represent incomplete real numbers whose contents are sampled only when necessary, but in a way that follows the distribution being sampled.

-PSRNs specified here store&mdash;
+PSRNs specified here store:

-- a _fractional part_ with an arbitrary number of digits,
+- A _fractional part_ with an arbitrary number of digits.
+This can be implemented as an array of digits or as a packed integer containing all the digits.
+Some algorithms care whether those digits were _sampled_ or _unsampled_; in that case, their unsampled status can be noted in a way that distinguishes them from sampled digits (e.g., by using the `None` keyword in Python, or the number &minus;1, or by storing a separate bit array indicating which bits are sampled and unsampled).
-- an optional _integer part_ (floor of the number's absolute value), and
+- An optional _integer part_ (floor of the number's absolute value).
-- an optional _sign_ (positive or negative).
+- An optional _sign_ (positive or negative).

 If the integer part and sign are not given, the PSRN is assumed to lie in the interval [0, 1].